openGDA/gda-core/documentation.gda/GDA_User_Guide/source/writing_scannables.rst

-The other lines in the constructor are obligatory for the Scannable to work properly and are designed to enable this class to interact properly with the base class which this class extends (namely PseudoDevice ).The first of these lines sets the Scannable's name.
+The other lines in the constructor are obligatory for the Scannable to work properly and are designed to enable this class to interact properly with the base class which this class extends (namely ScannableMotionBase ).The first of these lines sets the Scannable's name.
 This name is used when pretty-printing the class to the Jython terminal.
 The other three lines set up three arrays which define what numbers this Scannable represents, what they are called and what